 "This man can make water run uphill and he has a commander."

-Vetinari surrenders the island of Leshp unconditionally to the Klatchians, leading Lord Rust to charge him with treason.
-Knowing that the island will sink back under the sea in a few days, he arranges for the treaty-signing to take place there.
+- Vetinari surrenders the island of Leshp unconditionally to the Klatchians, leading Lord Rust to charge him with treason.
+Knowing that the island will sink back under the sea in a few days, he arranges for the treaty-signing to take place there, by manipulating the opposite site into suggesting it, even.
 Thus, the treaty becomes null and void, the Klatchian leader is disgraced, and, since he didn't sign a treaty to surrender a nonexistent island, all charges against Vetinari are dropped.

 Vetinari: All I know, my lord, is that Prince Cadram has, at a politically dangerous time for him, given up a huge military advantage in exchange for an island which appears to have sunk under the sea.
 The Klatchians are a proud people.
 I wonder what they will think?